SudanOfficial Name: Republic of the Sudan

 Exchanging money on the black market is illegal.
 U.S. currency issued prior to 1996 is generally not accepted anywhere in Sudan, and $100 bills must be issued after 2006.
 Travelers often experience difficulty transferring cash into the country, and travelers carrying large amounts of U.S. currency have been detained.
 Western Union operates in Khartoum.

 Sudan is a conservative society, particularly in the capital and other areas where the Muslim population is the majority.
 Modest dress and behavior is expected for both men and women.
 Loose, long-sleeved shirts and full-length skirts or slacks are recommended attire for female visitors.
 Women who are not Muslim are not expected or required to cover their heads.
 Men may wear short-sleeved shirts, but short pants are not acceptable in public.

-Accessibility: While in Sudan, individuals with disabilities may find accessibility and accommodation very different from what you find in the United States.
+ACCESSIBILITY: While in Sudan, individuals with disabilities may find accessibility and accommodation very different from in the United States.
 Sudan does not mandate access to transportation, communications, or public buildings for persons with disabilities.
 It is very difficult for persons with physical disabilities of any kind to travel in Sudan.